alexmyczko/autoexec.bat/README.md

 pip3 found...
 248
 ```

+`bashx` UPX for shell scripts

+`diskcom` disk commander, iselect menu for some disk operations

 `deb2itp` prepares an RFP or ITP mail for Debian Bug Tracking System

 `git2deb` prepares an orig.tar.xz from a github.com repo of master